John Shanks

-John Matthew Shanks (born December 18, 1961) is an American songwriter, record producer and guitarist.
+John Matthew Shanks (born December 18, 1964) is an American songwriter, record producer, and guitarist.
+He has been the rhythm guitarist of the rock band Bon Jovi since 2024, having served as a producer and session and touring musician for the band for several years prior.

-Early life and education
+Early life

-John Matthew Shanks was born in New York City.
-Shanks moved to Los Angeles when he was 17 years old.
-He was in a band called Line One with jazz saxophonist Boney James.
+Shanks was born in New York City and moved to Los Angeles when he was 17 years old.
+He was in a band called "Line One" with jazz saxophonist Boney James.
+Novelist Bret Easton Ellis, who played music when younger, was also in the band, according to Ellis.

 Career

 Shanks began playing in Melissa Etheridge's band in 1988 and toured with her for several years.
 Shanks enjoyed his first writing success in the early 1990s with tracks for Bonnie Raitt, Joe Cocker and Tuck & Patti.
 He also landed his first publishing deal.

 Shanks reunited with Etheridge in 1995 when he collaborated with her on songs for Your Little Secret.
 He worked with her for several years and co-produced her subsequent album, Breakdown, in 1999.
 Breakdown received four Grammy nominations, including Best Rock Song and Best Rock Album.

 In 2001, Shanks produced several tracks for the Stevie Nicks album Trouble in Shangri-La and co-wrote the first single, "Every Day", with Damon Johnson.

 In January 2001, Shanks began working with Michelle Branch.
 Together, they wrote four songs for the hit album The Spirit Room, including the first single, "Everywhere".
 He also produced the album.
 In the fall of the same year, Shanks co-wrote Sheryl Crow's single, "Steve McQueen".

 Shanks started working with Take That in 2005, on their comeback album Beautiful World, and he also produced their next album The Circus in 2008.

 Shanks has also produced or written for other projects with Carlos Santana, Celine Dion, Sting, The Corrs, Chris Isaak, Hilary Duff, Keith Urban, and Alanis Morissette.
 He produced Ashlee Simpson's hit 2004 album Autobiography and is credited with co-writing ten of the album's 12 songs with Simpson.
 On seven of those, Kara DioGuardi is also credited.
 That same year, Shanks produced three songs for Kelly Clarkson's hit album Breakaway, including the title track "Breakaway", and worked with Anastacia on two songs for her self-titled album, including the single "Welcome To My Truth".